Activists gather for Earth Day, urge action to avoid 'dystopian' future

 Average global temperatures could hit all-time highs in 2023 or 2024, climate scientists have warned.

+Pope Francis, who has championed green causes since his election in 2013, urged people to look after the environment.

+"The Book of Genesis tells us that the Lord entrusted human beings with the responsibility of being stewards of creation (Gen 2:15).
+Care for the Earth, then, is a moral obligation for all men and women as children of God #EarthDay," he tweeted on Saturday.

-"Climate impacts are here," Areeba Hamid, co-executive director of Greenpeace UK, said on Friday as climate change activists walked down the street outside parliament, some dressed in green costumes and green paint.
+"Climate impacts are here," Areeba Hamid, co-executive director of Greenpeace UK, said on Friday as climate change activists walked down the street outside parliament in London, some dressed in green costumes and green paint.

 Hamid said when she now visits her hometown of Delhi, it feels like "putting your head in the oven" and that London's 2022 heatwave was like "a dystopian film".